Word Embedding Visualization Via Dictionary Learning: Word Factors Learning and Spectral Grouping

 \section{Word Factors Learning and Spectral Grouping}

 We use non-negative {\em overcomplete} sparse coding to learn word factors from word vectors.
-Given a set of word vectors $\{x_j\in{\rm I\!R}^{n}\}$ ($n=300$ is used in this work as a convention), we assume each of them is a sparse and linear superposition of word factors $\phi_i$: where $\Phi\in{\rm I\!R}^{n\times d}$ is a matrix with columns $\Phi_{:,i}$, $\bm{\alpha}\in{\rm I\!R}^d$ is a sparse vector of coefficients and $\bm{\epsilon}$ is a vector containing independent Gaussian noise samples, which are assumed to be small relative to $\bm{x}$.
+Given a set of word vectors $\{x_j\in{\rm I\!R}^{n}\}$ ($n=300$ is used in this work as a convention), we assume each of them is a sparse and linear superposition of word factors $\phi_i$:

+where $\Phi\in{\rm I\!R}^{n\times d}$ is a matrix with columns $\Phi_{:,i}$, $\bm{\alpha}\in{\rm I\!R}^d$ is a sparse vector of coefficients to be inferred and $\bm{\epsilon}$ is a vector containing independent Gaussian noise samples, which are assumed to be small relative to $\bm{x}$.
 Typically $d>n$ so that the representation is {\em overcomplete}.
 This inverse problem can be efficiently solved by FISTA algorithm \cite{beck2009fast}.
 A word vector $\bm{x}_i$ is sampled with respect to the responding frequency $f_i$ of the word $i$ in the corpus.
-Once the sparse coefficients is solved, we can then update the word factors to better reconstruct the word vectors.
+Once the sparse coding inference is solved, we can then update the word factors to better reconstruct the word vectors.
 Through this iterative optimization, the word factors can be learned.
 We provide more details of the algorithm in Appendix~\ref{sec:optimization}.

 Though overcomplete sparse coding tends to extract more accurate elementary factors and thus approximate signal vectors at better accuracy given a fixed sparsity level, several learned factors may be corresponding to a similar semantic meanings. \cite{chen2018sparse} proposes to model the relationships by using a manifold embedding, which is essentially a spectral method.
 In this work, we use spectral clustering \cite{ng2002spectral} to group the learned word factors into groups.